About the Department

 MAPSS Support for Sociology

 Approximately 40 MAPSS students concentrate in Sociology or in closely-related disciplines each year.
-Preceptors Theresa Anasti and Alicia VandeVusse provide advice on course selections, faculty advisors, and thesis projects.
+Preceptors provide advice on course selections, faculty advisors, and thesis projects.
 In addition to the many methods courses offered in the Sociology department, MAPSS faculty teach Involved Interviewing, the Survey Research Overview, Data Analysis and Statistics, Ethnographic Methods, and Coding and Analyzing Qualitative Data.
-Recent MAPSS graduates who have gone on for the PhD in Sociology include Kevin Kiley and Andrew Carr at Duke, Yuhao Zhuang at UChicago, Andrew Miller at the University of Chicago, and Kate Jaffe at the University of British Columbia.
+Recent MAPSS graduates have gone on for the PhD in Sociology at Duke, UChicago, and the University of British Columbia, to name a few.

 SOCI 40174.
 Researching Gender and Sexuality.
 This course is an introduction to qualitative methods for researching gender & sexuality as well as a research practicum for students.
 The course is designed to aid graduate students and advanced undergraduates in developing a solid, executable research study focused on gender and sexuality.
 Over the ten-week course, students read exemplary articles and books showcasing a variety of qualitative research methodologies.
 Additionally, they read methodology articles that highlight the benefits and limitations of various methodologies and study designs.
 Students are required to identify a research question at the beginning of the course.
 They analyze existing research on this topic, and conduct a limited amount of their own primary research on the topic.
 The course assignments build toward the formation of a final project: a research proposal complete with a literature review, methods section, preliminary data section, and a research hypotheses section.
 At the end of the course, students will not only have a deeper understanding of methodological approaches to gender and sexuality research, but also will have gained experience in collecting data and designing a viable research proposal.
 Schilt.